 - Fluid and electrolytes: requirements and potential restrictions will vary depending on the needs of the individual

 - Supporting adequate micronutrient intakes

-Renastart™ is the only pediatric renal-specific formula designed to fit the unique dietary management needs
+Renastart™ and Renastep™ are the first and only powder and ready-to-drink pediatric renal-specific formulas designed to fit the unique dietary management needs

-If you have additional questions about Renastart, please feel free to contact us.
+If you have additional questions about Renastart or Renastep, please feel free to contact us.